Mission Statement

 Slow Down In Darien

-Slow Down In Darien - Cyclists
+Cyclists: Slow Down In Darien

 Cyclists: You’re required to observe same rules as motorists

+The law says cyclists have the same rights as motorists and are responsible for knowing the rules of the road.
+In downtown areas, cyclists aren’t allowed on sidewalks and are expected to stop at traffic signals just like motorists.
+The roads in rural areas require cyclists and motorists to coexist, despite the extreme difference in size.
+Cyclists need to be vigilant because no matter how careful a driver may be, there are other factors that can contribute to a life-altering situation.
 In cold conditions, roadways can be slick from moisture and ice, which limits the usable portion of a road.
 Sudden maneuvers to avoid wet or icy spots in the road can put cyclists in the crosshairs of an approaching vehicle, even if the motorist is giving the cyclist as much room as possible.
 In warmer weather, roadways become overgrown with vegetation, one again limiting the amount of usable roadway.

-As a driver, we’ve all been guilty of not noticing a pedestrian who is waiting to cross a street.
-By slowing down and paying more attention to our surroundings, all drivers in our community can make it easier and safer for pedestrians to safely cross roadways and get to their destinations.
+It’s the responsibility of a motorist to stop and allow a pedestrian to cross a roadway if the pedestrian is waiting at a crosswalk.
+All drivers are guilty of not noticing a pedestrian who is waiting to cross a street.
+By slowing down and paying more attention, drivers in Darien can make it easier and safer for pedestrians to cross roadways and get to their destinations.

-Slow Down In Darien - Crosswalks
+Crosswalks: Slow Down In Darien

 Contact Us!